asma71612/cognitive-decline-monitoring/README.md

 ```

-\You can name your policy whatever you want (eg. cognifyBucketAccess).
+You can name your policy whatever you want (eg. cognifyBucketAccess).

-**You should now be able to [access the Cognify S3 Bucket](https://us-east-2.console.aws.amazon.com/s3/buckets/cognify-capstone?region=us-east-2&bucketType=general&tab=objects).
-If you can't reach out to Amena.**
+**To [access the Cognify S3 Bucket](https://us-east-2.console.aws.amazon.com/s3/buckets/cognify-capstone?region=us-east-2&bucketType=general&tab=objects), reach out to Amena with your ARN so she can add it to the S3 bucket policy.**

 ### **VERIFY**
 Next, based on your operating system install the AWS CLI.
 The steps are detailed here: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 Configure your AWS credentials using `aws configure` using your access key and secret access key.
 Ensure your region is set to `us-east-2`.

-To verify you can read access from the S3 bucket, run `aws s3 ls s3://cognify-capstone` (with proper setup, this should return `cognify-capstone`).
+To verify you can read access from the S3 bucket, run `aws s3 ls s3://cognify-capstone` (with proper setup, this should return all the objects currently in the bucket ie. wav files and json files).

-To verify write access to the S3 bucket, run `echo "test file" > test.txt
+To verify write access to the S3 bucket, run `echo "test file" | aws s3 cp - s3://cognify-capstone/test.txt`.
+Navigate to the bucket to ensure that it was uploaded.
-aws s3 cp test.txt s3://cognify-capstone/`. (with proper setup, this should return upload: `./test.txt to s3://cognify-capstone/test.txt`).

 ### **LOCAL REPO CHANGES**